Would the Coronavirus Stop You From Seeing a Movie?

 The rest of the world is also taking precautions to try and stay healthy in the midst of the coronavirus.

 The virus has canceled or postponed several events and business ventures around the world.
 The Louvre in Paris is closed indefinitely, K-pop group BTS has canceled all tour dates in Seoul and South Korea, Tokyo Disneyland has closed until March 15th, and Disney+ canceled their European launch event scheduled for March 4th and 5th.

 A decision has not yet been made about the 2020 Summer Olympics set to be in Japan.

 The New York Times reports the coronavirus is on every continent except Antarctica.
 It has infected nearly 90,000 people and killed over 3,000.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!